EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

 # Information
 This theme is made up of many other themes out there.
 Some components have been built from scratch and some of them have been imported from other themes.
 It is only fair that everyone gets proper credit.
 The credits have been listed below.

-## Credits
+# Credits
 - Creation of the theme and lead developer: EternalModz (CrEaTiiOn_Eternal)
-- Gradient controls and ultimate theme components: CrEaTiiOn_Zac
+- Gradient controls and ultimate theme components: Zac (CrEaTiiOn_Zac)
 - Secondary developer and tester / supporter: LordVirus (CrEaTiiOn_Virus)
 - Secondary developer and tester / supporter: Sinful (CrEaTiiOn_Sinful)
 - External support: MayhemModding (CrEaTiiOn_MM)